 One thing to beware of with these scissors, especially if you have little ones around, is that they are VERY sharp and VERY pointy.
 Because of the spring loaded function, they default to being open instead of closed like most scissors.
 They come with a little lever lock feature, but be mindful that they are pointy and sharp even when they are closed.

 The last pair of scissors I keep on hand are a small pair of embroidery scissors or thread snips for general EPP stitching.
 I’m slightly less picky about these and can often be found picking up a cheap pair that’s just “cute” rather than highly functional.
 Sometimes I kick myself for being a little “lazy” in this way, but as long as I can cut my thread, I’m happy.

-One little note if you are a frequent air traveler like me (when we’re not in a pandemic), particularly outside of the US.
+One little note if you are a frequent air traveler like me, particularly outside of the US.
 I didn’t know that some places have even stricter rules than the TSA does.
 So even if you have a pair of scissors that complies with TSA regulations, they may not comply with another country’s rules.

 As such, I like to keep a pair of folding scissors on hand (Fiskars again) since they tend to look less threatening in luggage.
 In addition to these, I have a little pendant thread cutter in case my scissors get confiscated somewhere that I didn’t know the rules.
 A nail clipper comes in handy if you’re desperate (again, ask me how I know), but I have never had an issue with the other two options.

 Now let’s take a look at stitching supplies.
 I discuss various needle and thread types in the EPP Primer: Starter Supplies post.
 Here, I will dive a little deeper into thoughtfully choosing which shades of thread to keep on hand, as well as my favorite stitching secret weapon.